YitengDang/MultiCellSim/README.md

 This contains the same controls as the buttons (described under 'Running the simulation') below the figure.
 It also show the shortcuts that can be used in place of pressing the buttons.

 #### Plot
+Here you can find options to plot various properties of the running simulation.
+This only works if you have run or loaded a simulation and have not pressed the STOP button.
 * **Plot p(t)**.
-Plots a trajectory of p(t) against time for the running simulation.
+Plots a trajectory of p(t) against time.
 If there are two signals, the plot will contain two lines on the same plot.
 * **Plot I(t)**.
 Same as above, for I(t).
 * **Plot Theta(t)**.
 Same as above, for Theta(t)/fN.
 * **Plot (p(t),I(t))**.
 Plots a trajectory in the (p,I) plane.
 The starting points are marked by coloured circles, while the endpoints are marked by circles with a cross.
 If there are two signals, both trajectories will be plotted.